Clem-cpu/BT4101_Sentiment/README.md

 2. fear_greed_index.py
 * Fear and greed index scraping from https://alternative.me/crypto/fear-and-greed-index/

+### src/main.py

+Folder which contains the module to be run for the CRON job to scrape data on a daily basis

 ### test/application_files

 Folder contains files necessary for creating the dashboard application